hsiong/learning-my-note/devops & achitect/uml.md

 ![image](https://user-images.githubusercontent.com/37357447/189287811-19a21df2-115a-48fe-a455-534e4dc5587f.png)

-Association is used to represent the relationship between two elements of a system.
+Association is used to represent the relationship between two elements of a system & basically a set of links that connects the elements of a UML model.
+It also describes how many objects are taking part in that relationship.

 ### Aggregation